mxgoai/mxgo-core/README.md

 SERPAPI_API_KEY=your-serpapi-api-key
 ```

 This project supports load balancing and routing across multiple models, so you can define as many models as you'd like.
-Copy `model.config.example.toml` to a toml file and update it with your preferred configuration.
+Copy `credentials/model.config.example.toml` to a toml file and update it in the same directory with your preferred configuration.
 Update `.env` with the path your toml relative to root.

 A sample configuration looks like this: